lwjohnst86/analyzing-cohorts-course/chapter2.md

 xp: 100
 ```

 As you may have noticed, there are several discrete variables with ambiguous values.
 For instance, sex has the values as either 1 or 2, but what do those numbers mean?
-Often, you will encounter discrete data as integers rather than human-readable strings when working with cohort datasets.
+Often, you will encounter discrete data as integers rather than descriptive strings when working with cohort datasets.
 With data like this, you need to have a data dictionary to know what the numbers mean.
-Let's fix this problem and tidy up the data so it is human-readable.
+Let's fix this problem and tidy up the data so it is more intuitive and descriptive.

 `@pre_exercise_code`
 ```{r}